HBSTech/Kentico13CoreBaseline/README.md

 5. Update any nuget packages for custom tools (usually `Something.Kentico.Core`) installed if needed, however do **not** update non-custom Kentico Nuget Packages as this could break your solution if Kentico's code depends on certain versions.
 6. Rebuild solution

+If using IIS, there is also a `web.config`, you will have to update the aspNetCore processPath to point to the project's .exe file.

 ***